cashubtc/awesome-cashu/README.md

 - [Nutshell](https://github.com/cashubtc/nutshell) is the reference mint implementation in Python.
 - [cdk-mintd](https://github.com/cashubtc/cdk/tree/main/crates/cdk-mintd) is a mint implementation in Rust using CDK.
-- [Gonuts](https://github.com/elnosh/gonuts) is a mint written in Golang.
 - [nutmix](https://github.com/lescuer97/nutmix) is another mint written in Golang.
 - [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu mint written in Zig.
 - [Cashubrew](https://github.com/AbdelStark/gakimint) is a Cashu mint written in Elixir.